 The bidder has to have at least 10 years’ experience in the presentation of their results and opinion at any professional auditory in written and verbal forms and in the preparation or verification of regulatory documentations and to know best industry standards.

-The Bidder has to show that within the last 10 years it has performed petroconsulting services in all the subjects described in sections a. to c. above, in at least 10 projects, for governments or oil and gas agencies; and for National or International Oil and Gas Companies, whose annual revenue exceeds USD 5 billion; and the total cost of these projects will be at least USD 10 million.
+The Bidder has to show that within the last 10 years it has performed consulting services in all the subjects described in sections a. to c. above, in at least 10 projects, for governments or oil and gas agencies; and for National or International Oil and Gas Companies, included in The S&P Global Platts Top 250 Global Energy Company Rankings® and the total cost of these services will be at least USD 10 million.

 The Bidder is required to submit in its bid a description of the professional team as specified below (a staff member can be an expert in several fields of expertise, or there could be several different experts, one for each field of expertise):